Adoption of IR 4.0 technology is essential especially with an increasing number of countries facing growing levels of acute food insecurity.

 It has been observed that agritech increased the productivity, quality and income of small farmers by over 20%.
 As a result of this, farmers enjoy higher incomes and have successfully brought their produce to market.

 Two-acre plot covered in 90 minutes using manual labour, now done in just 3 minutes

-Automated fertigation using drip irrigation technique applies water and fertilisers below the leaf and just above the soil to reduce loss of water via evaporation and ensure optimum nutrient uptake.
+Automated fertigation using drip irrigation technique applies water and fertilizers below the leaf and just above the soil to reduce loss of water via evaporation and ensure optimum nutrient uptake.
 Pesticides (if need be) are also applied using automated sprayers that move throughout the farm on specially designed rails.

 These smart farming concepts, combined with IR 4.0 technology, contributes to greater efficiency, where an entire two-acre plot can be covered in about 3 minutes.
 This would have taken up to 90 minutes if using manual labour.